hackclub/hackclub/CONTRIBUTING.md

 ## Create An Issue

 If you don't know how to fix something yourself, you can [create an issue][create_issue].
-Remember to be as specific as possible so it is very easy for someone else claim and implement.
+Be specific enough that others can easily claim the task and implement it.

 [create_issue]: https://github.com/hackclub/hackclub/issues/new